What you need to know to vote in Canada's federal election

 How do I vote if I'm in the Armed Forces?

-It depends on where you are.
-You can vote using the same methods as other Canadians, including mail, advance polls or at a polling station.
 Elections Canada also sets up polling stations at some Armed Forces bases and units.
 The ballots from those polling stations are then sent to Elections Canada in Ottawa, where the votes will be counted.
 Elections Canada has more information on how that works.
+You could have also voted using the same methods as other Canadians, such as mail or advance polls, but both are finished now.

 When will I know the candidates in my riding?